Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: Year

 	:Description:
 		Year [YYYY] Years must be continuous.
-If running multiple years, ensure the rows in SiteSelect.txt are arranged so that all grids for a particular year appear on consecutive lines (rather than grouping all years together for a particular grid).
+If running multiple years, ensure the rows in `SUEWS_SiteSelect.txt` are arranged so that all grids for a particular year appear on consecutive lines (rather than grouping all years together for a particular grid).

 	:Configuration:
 		.. csv-table::